Luckystork/everythingaboutevadus/evadus_master_doc.md

 ### 6.3 Anti-Crack & HWID Locking
 * **Hardware ID (HWID) Binding:** Upon login, the user's session token is cryptographically bound to their motherboard and CPU serial numbers.
 * **Server-Side Validation:** All AI requests and bypass payload injections require a server-side handshake.

+### 6.4 Proctor Auto-Log Scrubber
+* **Mechanic:** Proctors (like SEB and Respondus) write silent `.log` files to the Windows `%AppData%` and `%ProgramData%` directories during an exam to log VM anomalies.
+Zap actively hooks file-write operations to these target directories and silently sanitizes/deletes any error traces generated by the bypass before the log is ever uploaded to the testing servers.

 ---